Sandy Bay is an idyllic community on St. Vincent’s north-eastern coast and approximately 25 miles from the country’s capital Kingstown.

 During his most recent budget presentation, Finance Minister Camillo Gonsalves said, “The erosion at Shipping Bay threatens to undermine the Windward Highway and effectively cut off vehicular access to half of the windward side of St. Vincent.
 We cannot allow that to happen.”

-Recently, the country’s Parliament approved a EC$1.3 billion budget for 2023 with EC$80.3 being allocated to climate adaptation and environmental protection projects.
+Recently, the country’s Parliament approved a EC$1.3 billion budget for 2023 with EC$80.3 million being allocated to climate adaptation and environmental protection projects.

 In the budget, EC$800,000 was approved to create 64 meters of stone revetment to blunt the impact of the crashing waves at Shipping Bay.